 While visiting farms in person to obtain a license for local specialty liquor, I had many conversations with the farmers and even got to experience harvesting crops firsthand.
 Seeing and feeling firsthand just how hard the farmers work to cultivate and harvest their specialty products naturally led me to develop a sincere desire to build a mutually beneficial relationship with them .

-Fortunately, the makgeolli industry I wanted to pursue was a way to foster mutual growth with local farmers.
+Fortunately, the makgeolli industry I wanted to get into was a way to foster mutual growth with local farmers.
 The makgeolli industry is precisely the sector that plays a major role in boosting rice consumption.
-When makgeolli is made using locally grown rice ,farmers can earn higher profits, andsince rice is being consumed through a newchannel—alcohol—this helps stimulate overall consumption.
+When makgeolli is made using locally grown rice ,farmers can earn higher profits, andsince rice is being consumed through a new channel—namely, alcohol—it helps stimulate overall consumption.

 We believe that only by truly understanding the community itself and the perspectives of its residents can we achieve the values we strive for, which is why we continue to make every effort to engage with as many people as possible.
 We also consider this to be the very essence of our work.

 Of course, we can’t ignore the economic aspects, but I believe the best approachto “making a living”is to foster a virtuous cycle where we coexist with local residents over the long term and spread our love for the region to others.
-If such a virtuous cycle is established, wouldn’t everyone gain the strength to sustain their momentum for growth?
+If we can create this virtuous cycle, wouldn’t everyone gain the strength to sustain their momentum for growth?
 We hope that our sincere desire to coexist with farmers will resonate positively throughout the region.

 Makgeolli tastes best when it’s rustic!

 Among the countless types of alcohol, I believe makgeolli is the only one that pairs perfectly with Korean food.
-Although it’s often perceived as filling and heavy because it’s made from rice, it’s also a drink that offers a warm, comforting sensation precisely because of that.
+Although it’s often perceived as heavy and filling because it’s made from rice, it’s also a drink that offers a warm, comforting sensation precisely because of that.
 We chosethe pureKoreanword “Dok”as our name because we wanted to truly convey the charm of makgeolli.

 Of course, using trendy designs and messages tailored to the MZ generationis essential for introducing makgeolli to younger generations.
-But fundamentally, I believe the most important thing about makgeolli is to highlight its unique charm—the very qualities we often dismiss as old-fashioned.
+But I believe that, at its core, the most important thing about makgeolli is bringing out its unique charm—the very qualities we often dismiss as old-fashioned.

-That’s exactly what I realized was the similarity between craft beer and makgeolli.
+That’s exactly what I realized was the similarity between craft breweries and makgeolli.

 I think makgeolli and the conceptof “challenge”are quite similar.
 Regional makgeolli brands, found in every corner of the country , are constantly taking on the challenge of refining their flavors.
 I , too, am constantly reflecting on and challenging myself to figure out what makes a good makgeolli and what kind of makgeolli we should be striving for.
-Just as today’s makgeolli brands keep taking on new challenges to resonate with our generation, I, too, enjoy taking on similar challenges.
-In that sense, I think makgeolli and I are truly alike.
+Just as today’s makgeolli brands are constantly taking on new challenges to resonate with our generation, I, too, enjoy taking on similar challenges.
+In that sense, I think makgeolli and I are very much alike.

-Launching a crowdfunding campaign Wadizwas another challenge for our craft brewery.
-Given all the time and effort we’d poured into our makgeolli, we were confident it would be a success, but the results turned out even better than we’d imagined.
+Launching a crowdfunding campaign Wadizwas one of the challenges we took on at our brewery.
+Given all the time and care we’ d poured into our makgeolli, we were confident it would be a success, but the results turned out even better than we’d imagined.

-Building on the opportunities that have come our way, we will continue to strive tirelessly so that our Dok Brewery’s makgeolli, DOK,can serve as a source of comfort to others and reach even more people.
+Building on the opportunities that have come our way, we will continue to strive tirelessly to ensure that our Dok Brewery’s makgeolli, DOK,can reach even more people as a source of comfort.

 The more we view the past through a fresh lens, the more its value is amplified.
-Wadizwill always be cheering you on, hoping that Dok Brewery’s sincere efforts to infuse makgeolli—a drink that has been with us for so long —with authenticity and enhance its value will reach even further afield!
+Wadizwill always cheer on Dok Brewery as they infuse makgeolli—a drink that has been with us for generations —with authenticity and continue to enhance its value, hoping that their dedication reaches even further afield!

 Go toWadiz